sjb3d/caldera/caldera-macro/README.md

 ## Features

-This crate implements the macro `descriptor_set_layout`, which can be used to declare Vulkan descriptor set layouts with struct-like syntax.
+This crate implements the macro `descriptor_set`, which can be used to declare Vulkan descriptor sets with struct-like syntax.

 The struct members can use: